 MS CARRICK (Murrumbidgee) (3.26): I support Ms Tough's motion, and I agree with her that Tuggeranong is a terrific district and more housing is appropriate.
 But I have to share our experience with Athllon Drive, because we too have it.
-After many years of having a big sign outside Phillip saying that it would be duplicated, we got duplication where the buses will go in and out of the new bus depot, and the rest of it was not duplicated.
+After many years of having a big sign outside Phillip saying that it would be duplicated, we got duplication for where the buses will go in and out of the new bus depot, and the rest of it was not duplicated.

-MR STEEL (Murrumbidgee-Treasurer, Minister for Planning and Sustainable Development, Minister for Heritage and Minister for Transport) (3.27): I welcome the opportunity brought forward by Ms Tough to speak today on her motion and particularly talk about housing and development in Tuggeranong, which is something I do not think I have heard any other member, except you, Ms Tough, mention in this debate.
+MR STEEL (Murrumbidgee-Treasurer, Minister for Planning and Sustainable Development, Minister for Heritage and Minister for Transport) (3.27): I welcome the opportunity brought forward by Ms Tough to speak today on her motion and particularly talk about housing and development in Tuggeranong, which is something I do not think I have heard any other member except for yourself, Ms Tough, mention in this debate.

 The government is committed to enabling 30,000 new homes by 2030.
 As we work to deliver these 30,000 new homes, we are focused on providing people with well-located housing that is close to transport and services.
-A key action of the Transport Strategy since 2018 continues to be investigating opportunities for higher-density development within future urban intensification locations in order to inform prioritisation and staging of future development, land release and infrastructure, social and physical, and investment options-specifically, investigating locations that meet the criteria of being within around 800 metres of the frequent bus network corridor, or an average 10-minute walk; within 800 metres of a light rail stop, or an average 10-minute walk; within 1,000 metres of the city and town centres, or an average 15-minute walk; and within 800 metres of group centres, or an average 10-minute walk.
+A key action of the Transport Strategy since 2018 continues to be investigating opportunities for higher-density development within future urban intensification locations in order to inform prioritisation and staging of future development, land release and infrastructure, social and physical, and investment options-specifically, investigating locations that meet the criteria of within frequent bus network corridor of around 800 metres, or an average 10-minute walk; a light rail stop within 800 metres, or an average 10-minute walk; city and town centres within 1,000 metres, an average 15-minute walk; and group centres within 800 metres, or an average 10-minute walk.